 For an exploration of policy and regulatory considerations for CBDCs, see Deloitte’s paper.

-The need for CBDCs is driven by the rapid digitization of economies, push for real-time payments and settlement, and need for more efficient domestic and cross-border monetary interactions.
-According to the International Monetary Fund (IMF), centralized technology such as CBDCs can reduce expenses, facilitate seamless flow of money, improve financial inclusion, and provide safer access to money through digital channels.
-On the other hand, many central banks are also realizing the increasing influence of digital currencies and are concerned about potential impacts on the financial system.
+The need for CBDCs is driven by the rapid digitisation of economies, push for real-time payments and settlement, and need for more efficient domestic and cross-border monetary interactions.
+According to the International Monetary Fund (IMF), centralised technology such as CBDCs can reduce expenses, facilitate seamless flow of money, improve financial inclusion and provide safer access to money through digital channels.
+On the other hand, many central banks are also realising the increasing influence of digital currencies and are concerned about potential impacts on the financial system.

 We have identified the following four key drivers that have pushed central banks to explore CBDCs: